mohamedfadul/DeepSearch-Finding-Truncated-Differential-Trails-Using-Genetic-Algorithms-and-Deep-Learning/README.md

 # How to use the code
   1. Open the code on the google colab.
   2. Run the cells.
+  3. All the model to connect to google drive.
 # Citation
   If you use the code in your research, please cite the following paper:
   CryptoUSM.
 (2023).
 DeepGen: A deep learning framework for predicting trail validity and TWINE round winners. arXiv preprint arXiv:2307.00001.